boyter/boyter.org/content/posts/how-to-start-go-project-2023.md

  - gotestsum https://github.com/gotestyourself/gotestsum - Alternate test runner.
 Gives different test outputs with format options that you might prefer.
 Can produce junit output format to work with CI/CD systems.
  - https://mholt.github.io/json-to-go/ - JSON to Go generator.
 Goland can do this for you too, but this tool works pretty well for pasting in JSON and getting back a struct that can hold it.
  - gofumpt https://github.com/mvdan/gofumpt - A stricter formatter than gofmt.
 I personally have not used this, but had it suggested to me.
+ - https://github.com/golangci/golangci-lint - Static type checker and lint enforcer.
+Apply this from day one of your project and it will save you a lot of cleanup.
+The suggestions it provides are always good and it helps when asked the usual sort of audit questions.
+Hook it into your CI/CD pipeline as a deployment gate for best results.
+ - gitleaks https://github.com/gitleaks/gitleaks - SAST tool to find and identify checked in secrets, passwords and such.
+Again works well to help pass audit questions.
+ - BFG Repo-Cleaner https://rtyley.github.io/bfg-repo-cleaner/ - Easiest way to remove large binaries or checked in secrets from a git repository.
+Very useful for fixing issues gitleaks finds.

 ### Packages